Etanielcaus/PythonCursoLuizOtavio/modulos_python/README.md

 > pegar dados de um site (requests.patch)
 > pegar dados de um site (requests.head)
 > pegar dados de um site (requests.options)

+### 18 - selenium: automatizar ações no navegador
+> automatizar ações no navegador (webdriver.Firefox)
+> automatizar ações no navegador (webdriver.Chrome)
+> automatizar ações no navegador (webdriver.Edge)
+> automatizar ações no navegador (webdriver.Safari)
+> automatizar ações no navegador (webdriver.Opera)
+> automatizar ações no navegador (webdriver.PhantomJS)
+> automatizar ações no navegador (webdriver.Ie)
+> automatizar ações no navegador (webdriver.Remote)